 Now, if you want to know to enable secure boot, then you can follow the same steps as above and change the secure boot setting to enabled.

-What is the secure boot?
+What happens after I disable secure boot?

 Here are some conditions that would be allowed on your PC after disabling Windows secure boot option: